 At the end of the single track, 2/3 of a mile from the start, turn left up a wide dirt road, which immediately launches into a horseshoe bend to the left, leading higher up the mountain.
 The dirt road is fairly steep in places, but the views improve as you climb, so make a point to stop and enjoy the scenery any time you need to catch your breath.

 When you’ve hiked 0.45 miles up Mesa Peak Motorway (the wide section of the Backbone Trail), a bend to the right will offer open views east toward the 2,805-foot summit of Saddle Peak.
-Rounding the bend, you will get a new view down Malibu Canyon where steep rock walls drop to Malibu Creek on its run to the Pacific.
+Rounding the bend, get a new view down Malibu Canyon, where steep rock walls drop to Malibu Creek on its run to the Pacific.

-The trail progresses along a ridge above Malibu Canyon that offers alternating views south and east toward Malibu Creek and Saddle Peak and north and west toward Brents Mountain and Agoura Hills.
+The trail progresses along a ridge above Malibu Canyon that offers alternating views either south and east toward Malibu Creek and Saddle Peak or north and west toward Brents Mountain and Agoura Hills.
 Wherever you look, the sight is a delight.

 Pass a small holding tank about 1.4 miles from the start and continue up the road.
 Cross through an oak woodland, 1.85 miles from the start, where boulders below the trees are covered in moss and ferns.
 While there are several nice bunches of live oaks along this mostly sun-exposed hike, this is the most impressive.

 The road pushes higher up the mountain and at 2.1 miles you get an impressive view back down over the lower part of the trail where you got the first views into Malibu Canyon.
 Now 600 feet below, the trail serves as a good reference point for appreciating the grandeur of these mountains.